-In this paper we introduce a novel local detector called Convolutional Experts Network (CEN) that brings together the advantages of neural architectures and mixtures of experts in an end-to-end framework.
+In this paper we use a local detector called Convolutional Experts Network (CEN) that brings together the advantages of neural architectures and mixtures of experts in an end-toend framework.
 CEN is able to learn a mixture of experts that capture different appearance prototypes without the need of explicit attribute labeling.
-To tackle facial landmark detection we present Convolutional Experts Constrained Local Model (CE-CLM), which is a CLM model that uses CEN as a local detector.
-Finally, CE-CLM is able to use the same pipeline for detecting landmarks in both frontal and profile through the use of multiple hypothesis testing.
+For a full facial landmark detection pipeline we use Convolutional Experts Constrained Local Model (CE-CLM)[31], which is a CLM model that uses CEN as a local detector.
+Our approach is able to extract